Dev Sanyal: Early life and education

 Dev Sanyal was born in New Delhi, India, and grew up in Darjeeling.
 His father, K.S.B.
 Sanyal, was the chairman of the Andrew Yule Group.

-Dev Sanyal studied at St. Paul's School, Darjeeling, and St. Stephen's College, Delhi.
+Sanyal studied at St. Paul's School, Darjeeling, and St. Stephen's College, Delhi.
 He graduated from The Fletcher School of Law and Diplomacy at Tufts University with a master's degree in politics and economics.
 Dev Sanyal is currently a member of the Board of Overseers of the school.